SirSnorealot/pokeemerald-liquid-crystal/README.md

 # Pokeemerald Liquid Crystal

 The goal of this project is to port the ROM hack [Liquid Crystal](https://www.pokecommunity.com/threads/pok%C3%A9mon-liquid-crystal-3-3-xxxxx-live-beta.242023/) to Pokeemerald.
 Things will be ported over with the intent of keeping the game exactly the same, however changes will be made where things can be improved.
-Eventually, when the project is far enough, the goal will become to finish the game's story with the creator's intentions in mind.
+Eventually, when the project is far enough, the goal will become to finish the game's story with the creators' intentions/Feedback in mind.
 Newer features like Mega Evolutions will be added later on as long as they can tie in with the story.

 This project will be open source and anyone can use anything in this project as long as they give credit.